meisserecon/www/course.md

 <p>Here are the <a href="/assets/abfe-lesson2.pdf">slides of the second lesson</a>, as well as <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise02-task.md">exercise 2</a>.
 This time, we will try to find out whether the agents can do better by teaming up and coordinating their efforts through an open market.</p>

+<b>Lesson 3: Money</b>

+<p>Here are the <a href="/assets/abfe-lesson3.pdf">slides of the third lesson</a>, as well as <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise03-task.md">exercise 3</a>.
+This time, we will experiment with money supply and see what effect printing and distributing money has on the simulation.</p>

 <b>Recurring Themes</b>

 <p>Emergence: how do the micro-properties of a system shape its macro-characteristics?
 When is the whole more than the sum of its parts?